Hôtel Ritz Paris: Cinema

 The hotel has featured in several films, three of which starred Audrey Hepburn.
 In Stanley Donen's 1957 film Funny Face, Kay Thompson dances in the Ritz's entry driveway and in front of the hotel, accompanied by a group of dancers dressed as Ritz bellhops during the Bonjour, Paris! number.
 In Billy Wilder's 1957 comedy Love in the Afternoon, Hepburn initiates her romance with Gary Cooper in his suite in the hotel and much of the film is set there.
 The hotel is again seen in the 1966 movie How to Steal a Million, with a romantic scene between Hepburn and Peter O'Toole in the hotel's bar in which Hepburn wears an iconic Givenchy black lace eye mask and matching cocktail dress.
 In the Indian film Jhoom Barabar Jhoom, Abhishek Bachchan meets his fictional love (played by Lara Dutta) at Hotel Ritz.

+Television

+The story of the Al-Fayeds and the acquisition of the Ritz Hotel is part of the 3rd episode of the 5th season "Mou-Mou" of the Netflix series The Crown in 2022.